Migrate a *nix light forwarder

 Once the universal forwarder is up and running (and after you've tested to ensure migration worked correctly), you can uninstall the old forwarder.

-Upgrade the Windows universal forwarder
+Configure the universal forwarder